Socialsuite

 Socialsuite Illustration Approach 1 Socialsuite Illustration Approach 2

-Inspired by the client's new logo geometry, I created a series of circular frames using concentric line work.
-These frames served multiple purposes:
+Inspired by the client's logo geometry, I created a series of circular frames using concentric line work.
+These frames:

 Icon System

-To ensure visual consistency across all touchpoints, I implemented the Phosphor icon library—a free, open-source, MIT-licensed icon system.
-The duotone style aligned perfectly with the brand's modern aesthetic while providing the SocialSuite team with a comprehensive library for use across their website, product interface, and marketing materials.
-This created a unified visual language that extended beyond the website redesign.
+I implemented the Phosphor icon library in duotone style — aligning with the brand's modern aesthetic while providing a comprehensive library for use across the website, product, and marketing materials.

 Socialsuite Icon 1